vialabdusp/planning-representation/site_plan_git/site_plan.md

  6. After Tracing is complete and you are happy with the result, click on 'Expend' in the top panel.
 This action will convert the image into an illustrator layer and all the polygons will be hosted under this layer.
  7. Edit the tracing result by deleting unnecessary polygons and adjusting fill and stroke colors to match the site plan image.
  8. use the select tool to resize the image and place it in the river, on top of one of the boat paths.
 Duplicate boat image and add boats on other paths.

+**Feather**
+  We'll use this effect to focus attention on the intervention area by dimming the background.

+1. In the layers panel-> create a new layer, name it 'frame' and drag to the top.
+Click on the layer to choose it.
+2. Use the rectangle tool to draw a rectangle, larger than the size of the entire artboard.
+3. Duplicate the site intervention border and drag the copy to the 'frame' layer. place this shape below the rectangle.
+4. Choose both shapes by holding Ctrl/Cmd and clicking on the layer's circle in the layers panel.
+5. You can deduct the intervention shape from the rectangle shape in two ways:
+  - In the artboard space, right click and choose: make compound path.
+This action will maintain the proportions of the two shapes separately, so you can later resize the rectangle without changing the proportions of the intervention area.
+  - Window -> Pathfinder, choose 'minus back'.
+This action will join the two shapes into one, and any size changes will apply to both shapes.
+6. Change fill color to white, stroke empty.
+6. From the top panel -> Effects -> Stylize -> Feather, click on preview and choose the feather value that fits best.
+7. Change Opacity to 50%.